Nadiia Bashynska

 Nadiia Bashynska (born November 15, 2003) is a Ukrainian-Canadian ice dancer.
 With former partner, Peter Beaumont, she is a two-time World Junior bronze medalist (2022, 2023), 2022–23 Junior Grand Prix Final champion, a four-time ISU Junior Grand Prix medallist, and the 2023 Canadian Junior champion.

 Personal life

 Bashynska was born in Kyiv, Ukraine.
 Her family subsequently emigrated to Canada.
 She became a Canadian citizen in September 2020.

 When not skating, Bashynska also worked as a barista.
 She documents her life on her self-titled YouTube channel.

+In 2025, Bashynska acted as a stunt double for actress, Madelyn Keys, in the Canadian Netflix TV series, Finding Her Edge.

 Skating career

 Early years

 After learning to skate in 2006, Bashynska's first ice dance partnership in Ukraine was with Andrei Kapran.
 When the Bashynska family began planning a move to Canada, Kapran was initially planned to accompany them to continue their on-ice partnership, but this ultimately did not happen.
 Upon arrival in Toronto, she began training by herself at the Scarboro Figure Skating Club under coaches Carol and Jon Lane and Juris Razgulajevs, who she had previously met at a seminar in Oberstdorf when she was 10 years old.
 After a year of skating by herself, Bashynska was contemplating accepting a scholarship to the Royal Winnipeg Ballet School.
 However, her coaches arranged a meeting with English dancer Peter Beaumont in January 2017, and they announced their partnership in June of that year.